Voyz/databay/docs/source/extending/extending_outlets.rst

     planner.add_link(link)
     planner.start()

-Above setup will print all records transferred by that link.
+Above setup will print all records transferred by that link (:ref:`See full example <basic-outlet>`).

 Each push call is provided with an :any:`Update` object as one of parameters.
 It contains the name of the governing link (if specified) and an incremental integer index.
 Use the :code:`str(update)` to get a formatted string of that update.